ULB-Metronu/georges-core/docs/index.rst

 Introduction
 ------------
+Georges_core is a Python3 library that provides a lot of basic functionalities for other libraries such as Zgoubidoo or Georges.
+Among the different modules, we have :

+* The Twiss computation
+* The plotting module
+* The sequence converter

 The documentation is part of the Georges-core repository itself and is made available *via* `_Readthedocs_ <https://readthedocs.org>`_ .
 It is hosted at `georges.readthedocs.io <http://georges.readthedocs.io>`_